 Step 2: Dissolve the cornstarch in about ¼ cup of cold water.
 Stir to combine.

 Step 3: Pour in the cornstarch mixture once they are almost done and let cook to thicken the blackberries and juice.
 (NOTE: Blackberry Pie Filling will thicken once removed from the heat and it cools.
 Should it not be thick enough, simply pour back into the skillet, add a little more dissolved cornstarch and cook some more.)

 Step 4: Remove from the heat and add the cinnamon, nutmeg and stir to combine.
 Let the pie filling cool completely.

 Make a big batch of the blackberry pie filling and let it cool completely.
-You can even make this a few days ahead of time to save time!
+Save time and make it a few days ahead of time!

 I like to make it the night before I assemble blackberry hand pies, so it’s completely cooled and ready to go!
 (Make the pie filling ahead of time and refrigerate for a few days, or freeze until needed)